Language: EN

 What is a number and how to represent it

-Before we start talking about number representation systems, bases, hexadecimal systems, and tol pescao 🐠 we should briefly talk about what a number is.
+Before we start talking about number representation systems, bases, hexadecimal systems, and tol pescao 🐠, we should briefly discuss what a number is.

-In modern mathematics defining a number is very complicated.
-There are complex numbers, matrices, tensors, vector subspaces… in short, the topic gives us a lot to talk about.
+In modern mathematics, defining a number is very complicated.
+There are complex numbers, matrices, tensors, vector subspaces… in short, the topic is extensive.

 Fortunately, for this course, a more traditional explanation will suffice.
 Let’s say that:

-A number is an abstract concept that serves to identify quantities and measurements.
+A number is an abstract concept that serves to identify quantities and measures.

-Or, colloquially speaking, a number is what naturally appears when someone started counting sheep 4,000 years ago (and possibly fell asleep).
+Or, put colloquially, a number is what appears naturally when someone started counting sheep 4,000 years ago (and possibly fell asleep).

-Let’s say “more or less” we know what a number is, and that it is an abstract concept.
-But, we have to find a way to represent this number.
-For example, because I have to store it (write it) or transmit it.
+Let’s say that “more or less” we already know what a number is, and that it is an abstract concept.
+But, we need to find a way to represent this number (for example, because I have to store it, write it, or transmit it).

-Here I emphasize, and I’m going to be a little insistent, that we must not confuse a number with its representation.
-A number has no shape, it is a concept, it is abstract.
+Here I emphasize, and I’m going to be a bit annoying, that we should not confuse a number with its representation.
+A number has no form; it is a concept, it is abstract.

 curso-binario-casa

-It’s not a house.
-It’s an image that represents a house.
+This is NOT a house.
+It is an image that represents a house.
 Nor is the word house a house.

 The real house is where you live.
-It is a large thing, with walls, in which you can go inside, you pay a mortgage for it, … that’s the real house.
-The other things are just representations of the house.
+It’s a big thing, with walls, that you can go inside, you pay a mortgage for it,… that’s the real house (the other things are just representations of the house).

-Likewise, 1,270,000 is not a number, they are symbols that represent a number.
-But we are so used to it, that we end up thinking that IT is the number.
-But it’s not, just traces to write the number, just like the image or the word house.
+In the same way, 1,270,000 is not a number; they are symbols that represent a number.
+But we are so used to it that we end up thinking it IS the number.
+But it is not; they are just strokes to write the number (just like the image of the little house or the word house).

-Imagine that no one has ever represented a number before, and we have to invent a way to represent them.
+Let’s imagine that no one has represented a number before, and we have to invent a way to represent them.
 There are infinite ways to store numbers.
-We could start inventing ways and, literally, never finish.
+We could start inventing forms and literally never finish.

 This problem was already encountered thousands of years ago by the first people who dedicated themselves to this.
-In fact, we know that humanity has used ways to represent numbers, for example, Roman numerals or Babylonian numeration.
+In fact, we know that humanity has used ways to represent numbers (for example, Roman numerals or Babylonian numbering).

-But let’s continue with inventing our own way to represent numbers.
+But let’s continue with inventing our own way of representing numbers.
 Let’s start with the most obvious.
 Let’s put marks for each number.
-For example “dots”.
-So 1, a dot.
+For example, “little dots”.
+So 1, one dot.
 3, three dots.

 curso-binario-contar

-Ok, but it wouldn’t be very practical to have so many dots.
+Okay, but it wouldn’t be very practical to have so many dots.
 Imagine having to count 5,374 on a sheet to know what number it is.
-This doesn’t work very well, right?
+This doesn’t work very well, does it?

-So, it’s better to use symbols.
+So let’s better use symbols.
 Let’s create a different symbol for each number.
-Then we don’t have to count so many dots.
-But we have another problem… we’re not going to memorize 5,374 symbols, are we?
+That way, we don’t have to count so many dots.
+But we have another problem… we aren’t going to memorize 5,374 symbols, are we?

 curso-binario-runas

-That’s the problem with numbers, they are so many! (infinite).
+Here comes the problem with numbers; there are so many of them! (infinite).

-• If I use positions, I’m going to have many positions
+• If I use positions, I will have many positions

-• If I use symbols, I’m going to have many symbols
+• If I use symbols, I will have many symbols

-How do we avoid having many positions and many symbols?
+How do we avoid having too many positions and too many symbols?
 With positional notation, which is the system you are used to using.

 Positional notation uses both symbols and their position to represent the number